rudra-8000/PincOpen_Dynamixel_XM430-W350-T/README.md

 # Pinc'Open with a Dynamixel XM430-W350-T
-This project is FORK of the amazing [Pinc'Open Project](https://github.com/pollen-robotics/PincOpen/tree/main), only difference being that the design files have been modified to use a Dynamixel XM430-W350-T for driving the gripper.
-Also a change of using a 25mm dowel instead of a 24mm one (because of availability).
+This project is FORK of the amazing [Pinc'Open Project](https://github.com/pollen-robotics/PincOpen/tree/main), only difference being that the design files have been modified to use a **Dynamixel XM430-W350-T** for driving the gripper.
+Also a few slight design changes like using a 25mm dowel instead of a 24mm one (because of availability).

 ## Table of contents
 - [Pinc'Open with a Dynamixel XM430-W350-T](#pincopen-with-a-dynamixel-xm430-w350-t)